Sao Paulo city council takes first step to ban Uber

-SAO PAULO, July 1 (Reuters) - The city council of Sao Paulo, South America’s largest metropolis, voted to ban the U.S-based Uber ride-sharing service late Tuesday, the latest setback for the company after several countries took similar steps in recent months.
+SAO PAULO (Reuters) - The city council of Sao Paulo, South America’s largest metropolis, voted to ban the U.S.-based Uber ride-sharing service late Tuesday, the latest setback for the company after several countries took similar steps in recent months.

 City lawmakers decided 48-1 in favor of banning application-based private car services such as Uber in a preliminary vote.
 The bill requires a second vote and the signature of Mayor Fernando Haddad in order to be enacted.